itsdawei/dpvis/docs/test_mode/test_mode.md

 # How to use Self-Testing Mode

 Self-testing mode is a feature that can be used in any dpvis program to test your knowledge of a program's execution.
-For the entirety of this tutotial, we will use the [Knapsack](../examples/knapsack.md) example.
+For the entirety of this tutorial, we will use the [Knapsack](../examples/knapsack.md) example.

 After running the code for Knapsack, the following window will show up.